tigerhawkvok/phys_probs/README.md

   yarn && grunt
   ```

   This will set up your developer dependencies and do your first local build.
 For future runs, you'll only need to run `grunt` unless you update your dependencies.
+You can skip this if you don't plan to rebuild scripts or stylesheets locally.

 4. Set up your `DB_CONFIG.php` file.